tejas2912/PLM-Lifecycle-Change-Management-Simulation/README.md

 Revision Traceability

-All critical validation logic is enforced in the service layer to prevent bypassing rules from UI.
+All critical validation logic is enforced at the service layer to prevent bypassing rules from the UI.

-Key Features
+✨ Key Features

 Create Items and Revisions